Sustainability & Environment

 - Certified to produce Organic products by the Soil Association.

 - Committed to the Ethical Trading Initiative.

 - No hardened vegetable oils are used in our chocolate.

 Walker’s Shortbread operates four factories in Aberlour and two in nearby Elgin.

 An energy efficient, induction lighting program has been completed for all four factories and floodlighting at our Aberlour site.

 Induction lighting uses 50% less energy than conventional lighting and produces a crisp white light, very similar to natural daylight.
 The bulbs also last for 20 years without replacement.
 This part of the program will reduce our carbon dioxide emissions by 600 tonnes per annum.

 Energy efficient condensing boilers have been installed in three of our factories at Aberlour giving a 40% efficiency saving compared to traditional boilers.

 The regional village bakery has been adapted as a test bakery for new product development in support of the business.

-As part of the Company’s on-going commitment to environmental improvement Walkers have recently installed 80 solar panels on the roof of the newest factory.
+As part of the on-going commitment to environmental improvement Walker’s has installed 80 solar panels on the roof of the newest factory.
 They are currently producing clean, green renewable energy for the site.